amtoine/amtoine.github.io/content/posts/you-shall-not-rebase.md

          /                                /
 A---B---C(main)---D---E---F(origin/main)-'
 ```
-where `e'` is conflict-resolution merge commit.
+where `e` is conflict-resolution merge commit.
 - then push your changes to the PR
 ```
           a-------b-------c-------d--------e(me/feature *feature)